 PhD and master students qualify for the student fee (proof required).
 The fee needs to be paid by credit card or bank transfer (an invoice/payment link will be sent to you (at the latest) 4 weeks after your registration) and includes: Access to the lectures; hand-outs (PDFs) provided as download; coffee/tea breaks; accommodation in Hotel Špik (3* or 4* room, check-in on July 2 afternoon, check-out on July 7 after lunch); 5x breakfast, lunch & dinner; access to the hotel’s pools; internet access; one social activity (on Wed. afternoon).
 EFC members will receive a € 20 discount (proof required).

-The registration cut-off date is May 1, 2023, but the School is sold out.
-You still can register, but you’ll get on a waiting list and only if an attendee would cancel you could jump in.
+The registration cut-off date is May 1, 2023, but the School is already sold out.
 The spaces will be given away on a “first come – first serve” basis.
 The general terms & conditions, incl. the cancellation policy can be found here.

 Wednesday afternoon (for all who have signed up for it during registration): Bus trip to a scenic area in the Slovenian Alps.
 Please note that seats are limited and will be given away on a “first come – first serve” basis!
 All registered attendees and lecturers have by now received an e-mail with all details on available organized social/sport activities and the form to be filled in (e-mail sent on June 1st (or 2nd) and June 12th).

 Rooms have been pre-reserved in Hotel Špik (Alpine Resort, Jezerci 21, 4282 Gozd Martuljek, Slovenia, phone: +386 4 587 7100, e-mail: firstname.lastname@example.org).
 If you register for the Summer School, the room reservation and charge from Sunday, July 2 until Friday, July 7 is included.
 Only if you would like to arrive earlier than Sunday or stay longer than Friday and/or if you would bring an accompanying person you need to arrange this directly with the hotel.